Volunteering at the Joe Val Bluegrass Festival

 Signage Removal Crew

-Following the final band, make a sweep of the hotel to remove all our signage posted during the course of the weekend.
+Following the final band, makes a sweep of the hotel to remove all our signage posted during the course of the weekend.
 Approximately one hour.

 Volunteer Task Times